XLEnt: Mining a Large Cross-lingual Entity Dataset with Lexical-Semantic-Phonetic Word Alignment: Mining Cross-lingual Entities

 To perform word alignment using lexical-cooccurences, we apply FastAlign~\cite{dyer2013simple}, a fast loglinear re-parameterization of IBM Model 2~\cite{brown1993mathematics} and symmetrize alignments using the grow-diagonal-final-and (GDFA) heuristic.

 FastAlign performs unsupervised word alignment over the full collection of mined bitexts using an expectation maximization based algorithm.
-While FastAlign is state-of-the-art in word alignment, due to its reliance on lexical co-occurences, it may suffer from alignment errors for named entities, which may be low-frequency words.
+While FastAlign is state-of-the-art in word alignment, due to its reliance on lexical co-occurences, it may misalign low-frequency entities.